 1 cup white rice cooked

-6 ounces chili sauce (I buy a 12 oz bottle of Heinz Brand.
-Found in the ketchup isle.)
+6 ounces chili sauce (I buy a 12 oz bottle of Heinz Brand that can be found in the ketchup isle.)

 1 cup of diced onion